finegrain-ai/comfyui-finegrain/README.md

 ```

 > [!Note]
-> `credentials` can either be `email:password` or an API key, which you can create in Account Settings > New API key
+> `credentials` can either be `email:password` or an API key, which you can create in User Account > API Keys > New API key

 ## Installation